-MPS Arts in partnership with Target, the Cowles Center for Dance and Performing Arts, Children’s Theatre Company, Minneapolis Institute of Art, Minnesota Orchestra, Walker Art Center, The Ordway, the Guthrie Theater, and Project Success are providing guaranteed arts and culture experiences for every 1st, 2nd, 3rd, 4th, 6th, 7th, 8th and 9th grade student enrolled in a MPS school during the 2017-18 school year.
-This year 6th graders will be participating in an expanded 2nd year program with the Walker Art Center and 12th graders will be participating in a pilot program with the Guthrie Theater and Project Success.
+MPS Arts in partnership with Target, MacPhail Center for Music, Cowles Center for Dance and Performing Arts, Children’s Theatre Company, Minneapolis Institue of Art, Minnesota Orchestra, Walker Art Center, The Ordway, Guthrie Theater, Project Success, and Northrop are providing guaranteed arts and culture experiences for every 1st, 2nd, 3rd, 4th, 6th, 7th, 8th and 9th grade students enrolled in a MPS school during the 2018-19 school year.
+Also, this year Kindergarten students from three schools will pilot a program with MacPhail Center for Music and we will be sending all 10th grade students to a student matinee at Northrop.
 Tickets and bussing costs are paid for as part of the program.
 With every program participating, these opportunities ensure that all students have shared arts and culture experiences across the district.

 1st grade- The Cowles Center for Dance & the Performing Arts

-Every first grade student in the district will explore creative movement over a 4-day residency in their PE class.
-Lead by a Cowles Center Professional Teaching Artist, these residencies will offer exposure to quality arts education, enhance current Minnesota Physical Education standards, and empower PE teachers through guided lesson plans and a professional development day.
-Residencies are scheduled directly with the PE teacher and can take place anytime between September 2017-May 2018.
+Every first-grade homeroom in the district will explore creative movement over a 4-day residency in their PE class.
+Lead by a Cowles Center Professional Teaching Artist, these residencies will offer exposure to quality arts education, enhance current Minnesota Physical Education standards, and empower PE teachers through guided lesson plans and a professional development day at The Davis Center.
+Residencies are scheduled directly with the PE teacher and can take place anytime between September 2018-May 2019.

 2nd Grade - Children's Theater Company